25I-NBOMe: Pharmacology

+A radiolabelled form of 25I-NBOMe can be used for mapping the distribution of 5-HT2A receptors in the brain.

+Pharmacokinetics

+25I-NBOMe is metabolized by the cytochrome P450 enzymes CYP3A4 and CYP2D6.
+It does not appear to be metabolized by the monoamine oxidase (MAO) enzymes MAO-A or MAO-B.

 Chemistry

 Like other 2C-X-NBOMe molecules, 25I-NBOMe is a derivative of the 2C family of phenethylamines described by chemist Alexander Shulgin in his book PiHKAL.
 Specifically, 25I-NBOMe is an N-benzyl derivative of the phenethylamine molecule 2C-I, formed by adding a 2-methoxybenzyl (BnOMe) onto the nitrogen (N) of the phenethylamine backbone.
 This substitution significantly increases the potency of the molecule.

 Analogues

+Another analogue of 25I-NBOMe is DOI-NBOMe.

 Synthesis

 25I-NBOMe is usually synthesised from 2C-I and 2-methoxybenzaldehyde, via reductive alkylation.
 It can be done stepwise by first making the imine and then reducing the formed imine with sodium borohydride, or by direct reaction with sodium triacetoxyborohydride.

+History

+25I-NBOMe was first described in the scientific literature, in the form of conference abstracts, by Ralf Heim and colleagues at the Free University of Berlin by 2000.
+Then, in 2003, Heim described 25I-NBOMe in his dissertation.
+25I-NBOMe was further investigated by a team at Purdue University led by David Nichols in 2006 through 2008.
+25I-NBOMe was encountered as a novel recreational drug by 2010, and by 2012, NBOMe drugs like 25I-NBOMe had eclipsed other psychedelics like LSD and psilocybin-containing mushrooms in popularity, at least for a time.
+25I-NBOMe became a Schedule I controlled substance in the United States in 2013.